Drowsy driving is hazardous as the crash rate for drivers who sleep five or six hours is twice that of drivers who sleep seven hours or more.

-According to the National Sleep Foundation, more than one in three drivers have fallen asleep behind the wheel.
+According to the Sleep Foundation and survey data from the CDC, one in every 25 adults had fallen asleep behind the wheel in the past month.
 However, falling asleep is not the only problem related to drowsy driving.
-Drowsy driving makes it more difficult for drivers to pay attention to the road and their surroundings slows reaction time, impedes their ability to steer or brake suddenly, and affects their decision-making ability.
+Fatigued driving makes it more difficult for drivers to pay attention to the road and their surroundings.
+It slows their reaction time, impedes their ability to steer or brake suddenly, and affects their decision-making ability.

-While lack of sleep is the primary cause of drowsy driving, untreated sleep disorders, side effects from medication, late shifts at work, and drinking alcohol are all contributing factors.
+While lack of sleep is the primary cause of drowsy driving, untreated sleep disorders, side effects from medication, late shifts at work, and drinking alcohol are all contributing factors that we must consider.

 Signs of Drowsy Driving

 Some drivers become so accustomed to driving drowsy that they hardly notice it.
-Becoming “used to” driving tired can create a false sense of security and actually put you at greater risk of falling asleep or losing focus behind the wheel.
-Recognizing when you are too drowsy to drive can save your life and someone else’s.
-How do you know if you are driving drowsy?
+Becoming “used to” getting behind the wheel tired can create a false sense of security and put you at greater risk of falling asleep or losing focus behind the wheel.
+Recognizing when you are too tired to drive can save your life and someone else’s.
+How do you know if you are operating your vehicle while fatigued?

 - You cannot stop yawning

 - You are missing exits and turns

 If you notice any of the above signs, pull over somewhere safe and get some rest.
 Here is your reminder that energy drinks, coffee, and other forms of caffeine are not a substitute for sleep.
 Consuming caffeine is not effective enough when you are exhausted and on the road.

 Drowsy Driving Facts